bao-project/bao-helloworld/README.md

 ![Init Setup](/img/single-guest.svg)

-:information_source: For the sake of simplicity and accessibility, we'll detach from physical hardware and use QEMU (don't worry, we'll guide you through its installation later in the tutorial).
+:information_source: For the sake of simplicity and accessibility, we'll use the QEMU emulator (don't worry, we'll guide you through its installation later in the tutorial).
 However, remember that you can apply these steps to various [other platforms][bao-demos-platforms].

 To start, let's define an environment variable for the baremetal app source
 code: